Digital services – dealing with your tax and tax credits online

 Because Self Assessment online services require activation, you will not be able to file your Self Assessment tax return immediately after registering for HMRC online services.
 You should therefore allow sufficient time before the filing deadline to set up and activate your account.

 Please note however that there is the option to file your Self Assessment tax return via GOV.UK Verify.
-You can find out more about this in the 'what to do if you have problems logging in' section.
+You can find out more about this in what to do if you have problems logging in section.

-If you have problems logging in and enter the wrong User ID or password three times or more, your account will be locked and you will not be able to use HMRC online services for two hours.
+If you have problems logging in and enter the wrong User ID or password multiple times, your account will be locked and you will not be able to use HMRC online services for two hours.

 During busy times, such as the Self Assessment tax return deadline day, HMRC online services may be unavailable or particularly slow.
-There is a tool on the HMRC website which allows you to see if there are currently any service availability issues.
+HMRC have a tool which allows you to see if there are currently any service availability issues.

 If you lose your User ID and/or password and cannot get into your HMRC online services account, you may be able to retrieve them.
 More information on how to do this can be found on GOV.UK.